How to Conduct Effective Soil Testing

 HOW TO COLLECT THE SOIL SAMPLES?

 The reliability of the soil test depends first and foremost on the sample taken.
-Since only a very small part of the field is being tested, the soil sample you take must represent the field or the plot from which it was taken.
+However, since only a very small part of the field is being tested, the soil sample you take must represent the field or the plot from which it was taken.

-3. Soil samples should be taken from the depth where the active root system is , usually to a depth of 15-20cm.
+- Soil samples should be taken from the depth where the active root system is , usually to a depth of 15-20cm (6-8 inches)

-5. Before sending the bag to the lab, identify the sample properly, by indicating on the bag the plot name, crop, date of sampling and type of analysis needed
+- Properly identify the sample on the bag with the plot name, crop, date of sampling, and type of analysis needed before sending it to the lab.

 Fertilization and Irrigation - Theory and Best Practices